OpenEvalProject/evals/manuscripts/elife-86016/v1/manuscript.md

 ## Materials and methods

-## MD simulations and analysis
+### MD simulations and analysis

 We analyzed previously published MSMs of GLIC gating under both resting and activating conditions (Bergh et al., 2021).
 Resting conditions corresponded to pH 7, at which GLIC is nonconductive in functional experiments, with all acidic residues modeled as deprotonated.
 Activating conditions corresponded to pH 4.6, at which GLIC is conductive and has been crystallized in an open state (Bocquet et al., 2009).
 These conditions were modeled by protonating a group of acidic residues (E26, E35, E67, E75, E82, D86, D88, E177, E243; H277 doubly protonated) as previously described (Nury et al., 2011).
 In order to sample lipid movement more extensively, each of the 100 simulations was extended to 1.7 µs, resulting in an additional 50 µs sampling compared to Bergh et al., 2021.
 For state classification, the additional simulation frames were projected onto the MSMs trained on the previously published simulations.

 Time-based measures of protein-lipid interactions, such as mean duration times and exchange of interactions, were calculated for the 100× 1.7-µs-long simulations using prolintpy (Sejdiu and Tieleman, 2021) with a 4 Å interaction cutoff.
 Analysis of lateral lipid diffusion in individual simulations was carried out for two disjoint sets of lipids: the first lipid shell defined as lipids with any part within 4 Å of the protein surface (∼90 lipids), and bulk lipids consisting of all other lipids (∼280 lipids).
 Mean square displacements of each lipid set were calculated using GROMACS 2021.5 (Abraham et al., 2015) with contributions from the protein center of mass removed.
-Diffusion coefficients for each set, DA, were calculated using the Einstein relation (Equation 1) by estimating the slope of the linear curve fit to the data.(1)limt→∞⟨‖ri(t)−ri(0)‖2⟩i∈A=4DAt
+Diffusion coefficients for each set, $D_{A}$, were calculated using the Einstein relation (Equation 1) by estimating the slope of the linear curve fit to the data.

+$$
+limt→∞⟨‖r_{i}(t)−r_{i}(0)‖^{2}⟩_{i\inA}=4D_{A}t
+$$

-where ri(t) is the coordinate of the center of mass of lipid i of set A at time t and DA is the self-diffusion coefficient.
+where $r_{i}(t)$ is the coordinate of the center of mass of lipid $i$ of set $A$ at time $t$ and $D_{A}$ is the self-diffusion coefficient.

 To investigate state-dependent protein-lipid interactions, all trajectory frames were classified according to the five clusters in Bergh et al., 2021, resulting in 19,555 and 21,941 frames for the closed and open protonated states, respectively, and 20,632 and 13,452 frames for the closed and open deprotonated states, respectively.
 Occupied densities were calculated from the frames corresponding to each cluster using VMD’s volmap tool (Humphrey et al., 1996) for a selection of all whole lipids within 3 Å of the protein surface.
 In order to get representative snapshots of the protein-lipid interactions, we calculated global correlations between the computational densities and the selection of lipids used to derive the same densities using GROmaps (Briones et al., 2019) and extracted 100 frames with the highest correlations.
 To ensure that all frames would not originate from a single trajectory, a maximum of 40% of the highest-correlating frames were allowed to originate from a single trajectory.